OWASP/CheatSheetSeries/cheatsheets/XS_Leaks_Cheat_Sheet.md

 #### Cross-Origin-Resource-Policy (CORP)

-If the server returns this header with the appropriate value, the the browser will not load resources from our site or origin (even static images) in another application.
+If the server returns this header with the appropriate value, the browser will not load resources from our site or origin (even static images) in another application.
 Possible values:

 - `same-site`
 - `same-origin`